Nexfinity/CakeyBot-Wiki-OLD/README.md

 {% endhint %}

 {% hint style="danger" %}
-If you got to this page by inviting Cakey Bot, please review the REQUIRED permissions for Cakey Bot to work in your guild.
+If you got to this page by inviting Cakey Bot, please review the REQUIRED permissions for Cakey Bot to work in your server.
 You can check these out [here](setup/setup.md#inviting-cakey-bot).
 {% endhint %}

 ## Support/Report Bugs/Suggestions